 The private governance of labor and the environment in the coffee sector

-book project under contract with Cambridge University Press within its ‘Organizations and the Natural Environment (ONE)‘ Series
+book project forthcoming (in June 2020) with Cambridge University Press within its ‘Organizations and the Natural Environment (ONE)‘ Series

 The global production of agri-food commodities is a key driver of a wide range of environmental degradation and social problems, including deforestation, biodiversity loss, labor abuses and pervasive rural poverty.
 In response to a ‘retreat of the state’ (Strange 1996) and its perceived inability to regulate transnational supply chains, the attention of civil society organizations and scholars turned to ways in which market forces could be harnessed to address these problems.
 Today, private sustainability standards and eco-labels such as Fairtrade or the Rainforest Alliance certification – which I call market-driven regulatory governance – have existed for over three decades and gained popularity in a wide range of sectors.
 A broad literature has examined their emergence, evolution, and institutionalization (Cashore, Auld, and Newsom 2004; Pattberg 2005b; Bartley 2007; Auld et al. 2009; Manning et al. 2012; Auld 2014; Grabs 2018).

 The central puzzle motivating this book is that, despite this scholarly attention, we still only stand at the beginning of answering the pivotal question: Do they work?
 Can the use of private standards compel value chain actors to change their practices in the direction of greater sustainability?
 If so, why are some standards more successful in this mission than others?
 And if not, what can be done by standard-setters or public policy to promote more effective change?